4 Hypothesis testing

 In scientific research, we rarely have precise norms for raw differences (unstandardized effects) that are practically relevant or substantial.
 For example, what would be a practically relevant attitude change among people exposed to a health campaign?

 To avoid answering this difficult question, we can take the variation in scores (standard deviation) into account.
 In the context of the candies example, we will not be impressed by a small difference between observed and expected (hypothesized) average candy weight if candy weights vary a lot.
 In contrast, if candy weight is quite constant, a small average difference can be important.
+Maybe it indicates that something is wrong with the candy machine.

 For this reason, standardized effect sizes for sample means divide the difference between the sample mean and the hypothesized population mean by the standard deviation in the sample.
 Thus, we take into account the variation in scores.
 This standardized observed effect size for tests on one or two means is known as Cohen’s d.
 Equation 4.3 illustrates how the sample mean \(\bar{x}\) is compared to the hypothesized population mean \(\mu_{H_0}\), and how this difference is standardized by deviding through the standard deviation \(s\).
 In appendix Section 1 we will cover the calculation of the paired and independent t-tests.